voxel51/api-py/README.md

 ## Application Quickstart

-This section provides a brief guide to using the Vision Services API with your application admin account.
+This section provides a brief guide to using the Vision Services API with your application.

 ### Sign-up and Authentication

-To use the API with your application, you must first download an API token from your application admin account at https://console.voxel51.com/admin and download an API token.
+To use the API with your application, you must first login to your application admin account at https://console.voxel51.com/admin and create an API token for your application.

-> Keep your API token private; it is your access key to the API.
+> Keep your application API token private; it is your access key to the API.

 Each API request you make must be authenticated by your application token.
 To activate your application token, set the `VOXEL51_APP_TOKEN` environment